 Here's how to do it (I've also made a video).

-1. Cast on one more stitch than you want to end up with in the first color, using a cable cast-on.
-So here I've cast on 6 stitches to end up with 5.
-Then make a loop with the next color of yarn and place it over the left needle.
+1. Using the cable cast-on, cast on the number of stitches you need for your pattern plus one more.
+So here I've cast on 6 stitches because I want to end up with 5.
+Make a loop near the end with the next color of yarn and place it over the left needle.

-2. Clamp the new loop of yarn in place with the fingers of the left hand, and use the right needle to take the final stitch of the old color over the top of the new loop and off the left needle.
+2. Clamp the new loop of yarn in place with the fingers of the left hand, and use the right needle to take the final stitch in the first color over the top of the new loop and off the left needle.

 3. Pull on the old color yarn to shrink this loop which is now joining the two colors together.

-4. Insert the needle behind both legs of the stitch in the new color (just as normal for a cable cast-on) before continuing to cast on in the new color.
+4. Insert the needle behind both legs of the stitch in the new color (just as normal for a cable cast-on) and continue to cast on in the normal way.
+Repeat the process for as many colors as you need to cast on.

 5. Before working the first row of knitting, tidy the joins by pulling on the two yarns hanging from the back.